Dhebug/Encounter/FloppyBuilderVersion/documentation/scripting.md

 ### ERROR_MESSAGE
 Similar to INFO_MESSAGE, except it uses the COMMAND_ERROR_MESSAGE opcode and the message is printed out as an error

+### SET_ITEM_LOCATION
+Three bytes command containg the COMMAND_SET_ITEM_LOCATION opcode, followed by id of the item and the location where to move it

+### SET_ITEM_FLAGS
+Three bytes command containg the COMMAND_SET_ITEM_FLAGS opcode, followed by id of the item and the bit mask to OR with the existing flags

+### UNSET_ITEM_FLAGS
+Three bytes command containg the COMMAND_UNSET_ITEM_FLAGS opcode, followed by id of the item and the bit mask to AND with the existing flags

+### SET_ITEM_DESCRIPTION
+Variable number of bytes containing the COMMAND_SET_ITEM_DESCRIPTION opcode, followed by the id of the item, then a null terminated string containing the description

+### SET_LOCATION_DIRECTION
+Four bytes command containg the COMMAND_SET_LOCATION_DIRECTION opcode, followed by id of the location, which of the six directions we want to change, and finally the new location

 ### DISPLAY_IMAGE
 Variable number of bytes containing the COMMAND_FULLSCREEN_ITEM opcode, followed by the id of an image to load, and a null terminated string containing a description to display